 - Satisfactory score results (50 percentile rankings or higher recommended) on the verbal, quantitative and analytical writing sections of the Graduate Record Exam (GRE) offered by Educational Testing Services (ETS).

 - Three (3) letters of recommendation reflecting on your ability to handle the rigors of graduate studies as well as characteristics you possess as a future health scientist in the discipline of speech-language pathology.
+Letters of recommendation must be sent directly to the Salus University Office of Admissions.
+They must also be written on letterhead and include the author's signature.
 Specifically, letters should be from the following individuals:

 - One letter from a ASHA-certified, state licensed speech-language pathologist regarding your personality, work ethics, shadowing/observation experiences;